 How to Apply for Troops to Teachers

-If you have at least 90 days of aggregate active duty service after Sept.
-10, 2001, and are still on active duty, or if you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.
+If you have at least 90 days of aggregate active duty service on or after Sept.
+1, 2001, and are still on active duty, or if you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.
 NOTE: If you have eligibility for the Post-9/11 GI Bill and any other GI Bill program you must make an irrevocable election of the Post-9/11 GI Bill before you can receive any benefits.
 For approved programs, the Post-9/11 GI Bill provides up to 36 months of education benefits.

 *Monthly housing allowance